offbynull/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

-DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into smaller fragments, then scanning in those smaller fragments.
+DNA sequencers work by taking many copies of an organism's genome, breaking up those copies into fragments, then scanning in those fragments.
 The scanning of fragments come in two flavours:

  * read_DNAs - small DNA fragments of equal size (represented as k-mers).